NessyBaka/risa/README.md

 ![oh no](https://i.imgur.com/vAQpvfF.png)

-> ~~most of issues came from vue.js package so I should remove it lol~~ done, use CDN services for that
+> ~~most of issues came from vue.js package so I should remove it lol~~ done, use CDN services for that or you can just add these files to [`.codebeatignore`](https://github.com/aneyo/risa/blob/master/.codebeatignore)